maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

     2
     3

-Although line 40 changes the end value in A, the number is only calculated when the loop is first set up.
-In this case it will perform the loop three times despite being changed to 10.
+Although line 40 changes the end value in A, the ending value is only calculated when the loop is first set up.
+In this case it will perform the loop three times despite the variable being changed to 10.

 Loops can be *nested* inside another loop: